Here’s what you need to know about buying a house right now | Adam Rockall

-I’m a mortgage advisor – here’s what you need to know if you’re thinking of buying a house
+I’m a mortgage adviser – here’s what you need to know if you’re thinking of buying a house

 If I needed to move home, yes, I would buy right now.
-But, if I did not have an immediate need, probably not, as I feel the New Year will offer better insights into the future of property price and interest rate expectations, writes Adam Rockall
+But if I did not have an immediate need, probably not, because I feel the new year will offer better insights into the future of property price and interest rate expectations, writes Adam Rockall

 Well what a year 2022 has turned out to be.
 The elephant in the room seems to be that the purchase market is dead.
 It’s not.